 Where padding fails to address the problem adequately, customised orthotics can be created and tailored to the structure of your foot.
 Inserting these into your footwear will actively prevent the problem from repeating by straightening the foot and thereby rotating the metatarsals to their thinnest position.

 Radiofrequency ablation offers a simple alternative to surgery and this involves killing the tissue in the nerve by inserting a probe and heating it.
 Patients often opt for this over surgery because fewer complications arise in the aftermath of this procedure.

 How do you treat Morton’s Neuroma?

-The progression of treatment is as follows:
+The progression of the treatment of Morton’s Neuroma is as follows:

 - Footwear: For some people, changing shoes may be all that is required.